PolluxTroy0/S2Launcher/S2Launcher_ReadMe.txt

 ╔═════════════════════════════════════════════════════════════════════════════════════╗
 ║ ► INSTALLATION                                                                    ◄ ║
 ╚═════════════════════════════════════════════════════════════════════════════════════╝
- ● Copy S2Launcher.exe to the root of Sacred 2 game folder.
+ Copy S2Launcher.exe to the root of Sacred 2 game folder.

 ╔═════════════════════════════════════════════════════════════════════════════════════╗
 ║ ► CONFIGURATION FILE                                                              ◄ ║
 ╚═════════════════════════════════════════════════════════════════════════════════════╝
  All settings are stored in S2Launcher.ini file next to the launcher executable.

+ ● If you want to change the savegames folder name, edit the S2Launcher.ini file, and set the value of savefoldername to anything you want (without spaces).

+ ● If you want to disable auto update check on startup, edit the S2Launcher.ini file, and set the value of "update" to 0.

+ ● If you want to start the game with your settings and skip the launcher GUI, edit the S2Launcher.ini file and set the value of "autostart" to 1.

 ╔═════════════════════════════════════════════════════════════════════════════════════╗
 ║ ► REMINDER                                                                        ◄ ║